 Congenital hypertrophy of the retinal pigment epithelium (CHRPE)

-- CHRPE is a benign clinical entity characterised by round, flat, dark gray or dark brown plaques, which are primarily found in the retinal mid-periphery but may also occur in more anterior locations or in the posterior pole, including the macula.
+- CHRPE is a benign clinical entity characterised by round, flat, dark gray or dark brown plaques, which are primarily found in the retinal mid-periphery but may also occur in more anterior locations or in the posterior pole.
+Only 1% involve the macula.

 - It is is a clinical diagnosis.
 The lesion is usually asymptomatic and is found incidentally on routine ophthalmoscopic examination.